US Supreme Court ruling threatens massive talc litigation against J&J

 "You have a bunch of defendants who can go back and say, 'Judge, you got that wrong and you're going to have to dismiss claims by all those plaintiffs,'" he said.

-(Reporting by Nate Raymond in Boston; Editing by Anthony Lin and Tom Brown)
+(Reporting by Nate Raymond in Boston; Editing by Tom Brown and Bill Trott)

-Note: (This story was corrected to show that Perdew was speaking about corporations in general, not J&J, in next-to-last paragraph.)